magna-fede/hand-on-ai-eeg-workshop/README.md

 Data is normalised on a channel by channel basis per mini-batch (e.g. ~200 out of ~13000 samples).

+## Problem Statement
+Predict the last few datapoints on the basis of the first many datapoints.
+This is a **sequence-to-sequence regression task**.

 ## Test-Training Split
 80% training and 20% test.
 Evaluated to see how similar model predictions are as a linear regression problem.
+The problem is a sequence-to-sequence regression task, in which the last 50 timepoints are predicted on the basis of the first 450.
+The dataset is split in accordance to that and saved as `train_loader.pth` and `test_loader.pth` with a batch size of 32.

 ## Citations